galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 # Overview
 {:.no_toc}

-This tutorial will introduce you to one of Galaxy's associated projects - [Ephemeris](https://github.com/galaxyproject/ephemeris).
+This tutorial will introduce you to one of Galaxy's associated projects - [Ephemeris](https://ephemeris.readthedocs.io/).
 Ephemeris is a small Python library and set of scripts for managing the bootstrapping of Galaxy plugins - tools, index data, and workflows.
-It aims to help automate, and limit the quantity of manual actions admins must do in order to maintain a Galaxy instance.
+It aims to help automate, and limit the quantity of manual actions admins have to do in order to maintain a Galaxy instance.

 > ### Agenda
 >